Uniqueness of the measure of maximal entropy for the squarefree flow: Introduction

 Integers with no factors in $\B$ are called $\B$-free.
 We define the characteristic function

-The $\B$-free flow $X$ is then the closure of the point $(\nu(n))_{n\geq1}\in\Omega^{(2)} = \{0,1\}^{\N^{*}}$ under the left shift, and can be identified as the set of sequences the reduction of whose support modulo each $b_{r}$ is a proper subset of $\Z/b_{r}\Z$ (\cite{El} Cor.
+The $\B$-free flow $X$ is then the closure of the point $(\nu(n))_{n\geq1}\in\Omega^{(2)} = \{0,1\}^{\N^{*}}$ under the left shift, and can be identified as the set of sequences the reduction of whose support modulo each $b_{r}$ is a proper subset of $\Z/b_{r}\Z$ (\cite{ELR} Cor.
 4.2).
-Thus the squarefree flow is the $\mathscr{B}$-free flow for $\mathscr{B} = \{p^{2} : p\text{ prime} \}$, and as no special properties of squares of primes are used in our argument aside from their mutual relative primality, the proof should carry over to the general case essentially verbatim.
+Thus the squarefree flow is the $\mathscr{B}$-free flow for $\mathscr{B} = \{p^{2} : p\text{ prime} \}$, and as no special properties of squares of primes are used in our argument for intrinsic ergodicity aside from their mutual relative primality, the proof carries over to the general case essentially verbatim.
+In contrast, our argument regarding the Gibbs property is quite specific to squares of primes, and it is unclear whether this may be extended to general sets $\mathcal{B}$.

+While this work was under review, the preprint \cite{KLW} appeared, in which a detailed study of invariant measures for $\B$-free systems is presented, including a proof of our main Thm. \ref{thm: main} for all such systems.
+Their approach, while substantially different from ours, is also based on relating an invariant measure on the squarefree flow to the Haar measure on a compact monothetic group and the $(1/2,1/2)$ Bernoulli measure.

+I wish to thank my advisor Peter Sarnak for many helpful conversations, as well as Manfred Einsiedler for pointing out the relevance of skew products in connection with the insertion map mentioned above.
+I am also indebted to an anonymous referee for many detailed suggestions and for pointing out several errors in earlier versions of this paper.